 3. Massage for a Youthful Glow

-To maintain a vibrant complexion, Chou uses jade gua sha boards—smooth, jade-stone tools shaped to glide over the face or body, promoting blood flow, relaxing muscles, reducing puffiness, and aiding healing—paired with anti-aging skincare products.
-He recommends gentle pressure during gua sha and massage to avoid fine lines, and to use upward strokes, not downward, to firm muscles and lift the face.
+To maintain a vibrant complexion, Chou uses jade gua sha boards—smooth jade tools shaped to glide over the face or body, promoting blood flow, relaxing muscles, reducing puffiness, and aiding healing—paired with anti-aging skin care products.
+He recommended gentle pressure during gua sha and massage to avoid fine lines, and to use upward rather than downward strokes to firm muscles and lift the face.
 Incorporating circular motions during massage amplifies the benefits.

 3 Effective Anti-Aging Practices

-Chou also recommends focusing on three key practices to delay aging effectively:
+Chou also recommended focusing on three key practices to delay aging effectively:

 1. Ensure Sufficient Sleep

 Chou said that the timing of sleep—early or late—is less critical than getting enough of it.
-A March review found that sleeping less than 7 hours per night increases mortality risk by 14 percent.
+A March review published in GeroScience found that sleeping less than seven hours per night increases mortality risk by 14 percent.

 2. Minimize Processed Foods

-“When it comes to diet, people often ask what to eat, but the real question is what to avoid.”
-Cut back on sugar and processed foods that may accumulate harmful substances in the body, Chou said.
+“When it comes to diet, people often ask what to eat, but the real question is what to avoid,” Chou said.

 3. Boost Circulation

-To enhance metabolism and blood flow, Chou suggests soaking in a bath or foot bath, which can also relieve back and waist pain.
-Adding coarse salt to a foot bath is beneficial, as TCM views salt as nourishing to the kidneys, supportive of kidney energy, and even reduces foot odor.
+To enhance metabolism and blood flow, Chou suggested soaking in a bath or foot bath, which can also relieve back and waist pain.
+Adding coarse salt to a foot bath is beneficial, as TCM views salt as nourishing to the kidneys and supportive of kidney energy.
+It can even reduce foot odor.
 Washing feet with saltwater also helps warm the body up.